dmbarbour/awelon/AboutABC.md

 Example applications for annotations:

+* suggest block attribute: lazy or parallel
-* suggest that a block be computed on GPU or FPGA
+* suggest block attribute: compute on GPU or FPGA
-* suggest lazy or parallel computation of pure function
+* suggest sequencing of potentially lazy value
-* suggest a pure block use a memoization table
+* suggest use of memoization or caching
-* suggest specialization/optimization of a block
+* suggest specialization or JIT at points in code
+* provide hints for proving termination
+* improve blame, error, warning messages
+* tracing annotations, track to original code
+* compile-time traces, run-time debug logs
+* debugger integration - breakpoints, visualization
+* report features when streaming, e.g. support for secure hashes
-* tweak heap sizes, quotas, tolerances
+* estimate heap sizes, quotas, tolerances for process control
-* indicate output to a named error logger in debug mode
-* indicate which values or volumes a debugger should render
-* indicate which colors or styles a debugger should use
-* indicate where to print type information at compile time
-* help compiler provide better blame and error messages
-* provide hints for a typechecker that might be confused
-* provide assertions or tactics to a theorem prover

-Annotations can be very useful even though they don't have any formal meaning in the program.
-Obviously, a lot more convention and standardization would be valuable to fill out a common set of annotations.
+Annotations can be very useful despite their lack of formal meaning within the program.
+Developing a great set of annotations will take much convention and de-facto standardization.

-ABC systems should support an extensible set of annotations by the simple means of ignoring those they do not recognize, passing them forward if they're part of an ABC pipeline.
-Since annotations should not affect observable behavior, ignoring them is never an error.
+If an ABC system doesn't understand an annotation, it should ignore it rather than raise an error.
+If part of an ABC processing pipeline, it should pass the annotation on unchanged since it might be meaningful in a later stage.

-### Pointers as Capabilities
+### Capabilities Under-the-Hood

-In some cases, e.g. when referencing a large matrix of floating point numbers on the GPU, it would be extremely inefficient to represent capabilities as text.
+Capability text can be generated lazily, when it is actually observed via serialization or reflective capability.
+In practice, many capabilities will never be observed, and thus the capability text never needs be generated.
+Capability invocations can essentially be replaced by object pointers.

+ABC can potentially distribute many capabilities by partial evaluation at compile-time.
+The indirection through a block can potentially be removed, the capability code inlined.

-### Design Constraint: No "Optional" Capabilities
+### Pitfall: Conditional Capabilities (Don't Do It!)

-When designing ABC, I was initially tempted to introduce a class of optional capabilities, `{?foo}` whose convention is to return a sum type depending on whether `foo` is recognized as a capability or not.
-This would make ABC very adaptive to different environments.
-However, this would have awful properties for configuration management, testing, modeling mockup environments.
-In retrospect, it's an awful idea.
-Whether capabilities 'exist' or not should be modeled at the point where they are acquired, not where they are applied.
+When brainstorming, one of my ideas was a convention of the form `{?foo}`, whose output was a sum type depending on whether the environment recognizes `{foo}` as a valid capability.
+This seems neat because it results in code adaptable to the environment.

+However, the adaptation properties are simply *wrong*, lacking access to a big-picture view.
+The determination of whether a capability is available should be modeled at the point where it is acquired, where some logic can be introduced based on the set of available features.
+And pushing this upstream is better for testing, mockup environments, and configurations management.

+Also, the technique would be a bad choice for security reasons.
+We should never be guessing capability text.
+In retrospect, this idea was bad all around.

 ### Tail Call Elimination and Inlining

-ABC is easily implemented using a stack, with each frame on the stack corresponding to a block application (via `$` or `?`).
-[Tail call](http://en.wikipedia.org/wiki/Tail_call) elimination is not essential unless ABC is used to model processes as looping procedural code.
-(ABC is intended for use in RDP, where such loops are not used.)
-But it can be convenient, and it isn't difficult to recognize or implement.
-For example, a block ends in `$]` or `$c]`, its record on the stack can generally be recovered.

-A system should also opportunities for inlining code.
-Two common opportunities will likely be blocks of the form `[v...c]` or applications of the form `v$c`.
+ABC can be implemented using a stack machine.
+Each frame on the stack would correspond to a block application, with `$` or `?`, which hides away part or the value and operates on the rest.

+There are many cases where we can easily inline code, e.g. if a block is applied by the pattern `v$c`.
+Inlining code can be a powerful technique for performance optimizations.
+Similarly, there are many cases were we might be able to reduce the stack size, e.g. if a block ends with `$]` or `$c]`, effectively achieving [tail call elimination](http://en.wikipedia.org/wiki/Tail_call).

+An ABC implementation is not required to optimize tail calls, but it is encouraged.

-### Linear Implementations or Garbage Collection?
+### Linear Implementations vs. Garbage Collection

 In ABC, use of drop and copy operations (`%` and `^`) is explicit.
-ABC can feasibly be implemented in a linear fashion, performing a deep copy whenever a copy action is requested, perhaps optimizing for dead code.
-But ABC could also be implemented with structure sharing or even interning of values.

-In the latter case, ABC implementations should use some form of garbage collection.
-Reference counting is quite feasible due to the explicit copy and drop.
-A compacting collector should also work well.

-### Compilation

-ABC can be interpreted.
-But ABC is designed under the assumption that it will be compiled.
-In a streaming code scenario, ABC could be just-in-time compiled at paragraph boundaries, up to a few paragraphs at a time.

-A good compiler should:

-* perform static type-checking of code
-* reduce data plumbing to register and memory access
-* allocate memory in volumes or regions, not tiny pairs
-* inline blocks where possible
-* eliminate obvious dead-code
-* perform tail-call elimination
-* identify potential volumes for parallel or lazy computations
-* identify volumes of code that can be shifted to GPU or FPGA

-Even if interpreted, a good interpreter might have optimized implementations for common subsequences, and might optimize simple tail-calls.
+We effectively have explicit memory management, but with pure, immutable values.
+This opens many choices for the implementation:

+* linear, deep copy up front, no garbage
+* alias on copy, track refcounts, copy on non-linear write
+* immutable values in memory, implement ABC as pure functions

+Some designs will be more or less efficient than others, or more or less amenable to various optimizations (laziness, interning, memoization, etc.).
+ABC doesn't specify any particular implementation, and it might be worthwhile for a compiler to experiment empirically and use different techniques for different volumes of code.